sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 25-01-2018

+- http://anthonycros.com/turn-scala-into-spark/ Very strong similitude between a plain Scala program using the stdlib and its Spark equivalent

 # 24-01-2018

 - https://adriaanm.github.io/reveal.js/scala-2.13-beyond.html#/7 Scala 2.14 will be so good! simpler, faster, stronger!